 What has been your favorite class so far?
 How did it expand your knowledge?

-A History of Western Music with Professor Nora Beck.
+A History of Western Music with Professor Aaron Beck.
 I learned more about music than I thought possible in this class.
 Nora is an incredibly brilliant professor who was able to get us engaged in what she was teaching.
 This has been the only class I’ve ever taken where I was honestly excited to write a research paper!

 What made you want to come to Lewis & Clark?